An Anthropological Study on Social Media

 • Used Twitter feed of accounts followed as community sample.

-• Unfollowed the least personal of the person accounts (no more than 5).
+• Unfollowed the least personal of the person accounts (I unfollowed no more than 5).

-• Received angry message from anonymous person about the unfollow.
+• Received angry message from anonymous person about unfollowing them.

-• Read completely through every twitter stream of every person followed (not organization).
+• Read completely through every twitter stream of every person I was following (not organizations).

 • Gathered sense of individuals through bursts of words.